MR-Addict/SmartLED/README.md

 In this projects , I use a 16X16 LED matrix to find more possibilities on WS2812 LED.

-Not only access through WIFI , but also display Text and Sprite based on my previous projects.
+Not only added WIFI , but also can display Text and Sprite based on my previous projects.

 ## 2. Preparations

 ### 2.1 Libraries:

-You must install FastLED and three more libraries that I write in my github pages.
+You must install FastLED and three more libraries that I written in my github pages.

-About how to use my custom libraries , you can also go to  my github pages.
+About how to use my custom libraries , you should check it out at my github pages.

 - [FastLED](https://github.com/FastLED/FastLED.git)
 - [LEDMatrix](https://github.com/MR-Addict/WS2812LED-Matrix-Library.git)